-Throughout the whole song – which sees Le Bon prancing about energetically – his voice does seem a tad strained.
-He almost loses it shortly before the big moment.
-Then is happens:
+However, throughout the whole song (which sees Le Bon prancing about energetically), his voice does seem a tad strained.
+He almost lost it shortly before the big moment.
+But then it happens:

 “Dance into the fire.
 A fatal kiss, is all we NNNEEEEEd.”

-And Le Bon was mocked mercilessly for it.
+And Le Bon was mocked mercilessly for his momentary error.
 And many, many millions of people watching on live TV laughed at him.

-Also struggling was an undeprepared legendary rock band.
-Having disbanded following the death of drummer John Bonham in 1980, the surviving members returned for this one off show.
+Having disbanded following the death of drummer John Bonham in 1980, the surviving members returned for this one-off show.

 Their peers The Who had done the same at the Live Aid Wembley gigs, with not much success.
 A lack of rehearsal resulted in an underwhelming set.

 The same fate befell Led Zeppelin.
 Drafting in Phil Collins on the drums, he later noted singer Robert Plant was happy with that arrangement.
-But guitarist Jimmy Page was not.
+But guitarist Jimmy Page wasn’t.

-Whatever, they had an hour to rehearse and then headed out on stage – Page clearly the worse for wear (he appears to be dribbling during the performance).
+Whatever, they had an hour to rehearse and then headed out on stage with Page clearly the worse for wear (he appears to be dribbling during the performance).

-The 20 minute set was a disaster and helped put the band off reforming (they did a one-off gig in London back in 2007, though).
+The 20-minute set was a disaster and helped put the band off reforming for good.
 Ever since they’ve banned the footage from appearing on any DVD release.